hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/288__Venkatraghavan_S.md

 >> possibilities and landed on mUlAvidyA).
 >>
 > I think I am lost on this analysis since I don't know of (b) in the
-> example being ​discussed about even in SDV.
+> example being discussed about even in SDV.
 And even if it is, my thinking
 > is that it doesn't quite belong in DSV, where there is no difference
 > between shuktikA and rajata both in their being prAtibhAsika.
 I thought
-> your statement earlier so:​ "even a bhrama can be a bAdhaka jnAna for
+> your statement earlier so: "even a bhrama can be a bAdhaka jnAna for
 > another bhrama (e.g rope-stick bhrama can do a bAdha of rope-snake
 > bhrama)" should apply in all cases of DSV.
 What works for rajata should
 > work for shuktikA too.